giladturok/CleanCV/README.md

    - Creates a structured, two-line format with organization and location on top, role and dates below

 2. **`\cvsimple`**: For concise, single-line entries without bullet points
-   - Used for awards, talks, publications, etc.
+   - Used for awards, talks, service, etc.
    - Creates a compact, single-line format with organization, title, and date
    - Typically used within itemized lists